Use Lost Mode in Find My iPhone on iCloud.com

 Enter your passcode on the device.

-Note: If you had any cards suspended when you put your device in Lost Mode (credit or debit cards for Apple Pay, or student ID cards or Express Transit cards), when you turn off Lost Mode and sign back in to iCloud, you can use them again.
+Note: If you had any cards suspended when you put your device in Lost Mode (credit or debit cards for Apple Pay, student ID cards or Express Transit cards), when you turn off Lost Mode and sign back in to iCloud, you can use them again.

 Recover the passcode and unlock your Mac